jmfrancklab/jmfrancklab.github.io/citeproc_src/AAResearch_citations.md

 In the Franck lab,
     we will extend the power
-    of ODNP-based techniques and integrate them with a toolbox of previously developed techniques, for example:
+    of ODNP-based techniques and integrate them with a toolbox of other powerful techniques, for example:
     NMR techniques that can measure
     microscopic diffusion and flow,
     as well as electron spin resonance (ESR) techniques that interrogate local